-For companies that follow the subscription business model, annual recurring revenue (ARR) is a valuable metric that helps to measure the success of their business.
+For companies that follow a subscription business model, annual recurring revenue (ARR) is a valuable metric for measuring business success.

-ARR is calculated by taking the revenue received from paying customers over a 12-month period, and subtracting any revenue lost due to cancellations or failed payments.
-It provides an estimate of future cash flow, which can be used when evaluating finances, making budgeting decisions, and predicting future growth.
+ARR is calculated by taking the revenue received from paying customers over a 12-month period and subtracting any revenue lost due to cancellations or failed payments.
+It provides an estimate of future cash flow that can be used to evaluate finances, make budgeting decisions, and predict future growth.

 What is Annual Recurring Revenue?

-Particularly in the Software-as-a-Service (SaaS) industry, ARR is used to measure the amount of money that customers are committing to spend each year on a product or service.
+In the Software-as-a-Service (SaaS) industry, ARR shows how much customers are committing to spend annually on a product or service.
+This provides insights into product success, customer loyalty, and churn rates.

 Synonyms